iamtiagomadeira/iamtiagomadeira/README.md

 ## About me

-I’ve been working in the IT industry for about a decade and am currently a Technology Consultant at SAP.
+I’ve been working in the IT industry for about a decade.
+I'm currently working as a Technology Consultant at SAP.
 I specialize in supporting SAP customers in their transformation toward becoming Intelligent Enterprises, leveraging the capabilities of the Business Technology Platform (BTP).

 I’m passionate about AI, Machine Learning, and enjoy building applications.